 “It’s amazing how Escoffier translates the cooking and learning experience into an online medium.
 You’d think it would be really difficult, but it’s not.”*

-Lance McWhorter, Escoffier Online Graduate; Executive Chef/Owner, Culture ETX; Food Network’s “Chopped” Contestant
+Lance Mcwhorter, Escoffier Online Graduate; Executive Chef/Owner, Culture Etx; Food Network’s “Chopped” Contestant

 As discussed above, each program has its own curriculum.
 But we recommend looking for a program that is exclusively focused on the culinary arts.
 This way, you’re not spending time and money on “general” coursework that may not apply to your future career goals.

 Gain Additional Culinary Experience in a Professional Setting

-Your education is the solid ground that the ladder of your career will rest on.
+Your education can be the solid ground that the ladder of your career will rest on.
 To get to the top, you have to start on the first rung.
 Depending on your goals, you may choose to work at a restaurant, catering kitchen, food manufacturer, or one of many other businesses.

 You can also work on reaching your goals as a side hustle.
 For example, you could work in a restaurant for industry experience and a steady income, while also building your food blog or food photography business on the side.